 - 1. Legal absences include illness, death in family, weather conditions preventing bus arrival, authorized religious holidays, and pre-approved family vacations up to 5 days. - 2.
 Approval for family trips should be requested at least 2 weeks prior to the date of departure. - 3.
 Call the school office on the second day of any absence. - 4.
-Send an email to Mrs. Wareham or send one of the excuse forms, completed, to school with your child within three days of their return.
+Send one of the excuse forms, completed, to school with your child within three days of their return.
 Failure to do so will result in an unexcused or illegal absence. - 5.
 Make every effort to see that your son or daughter is at the bus stop or in school on time.
-A student is late after 8:40 a.m., and they must report to the main office for a tardy slip. - 6.
+A student is late after 8:40am.
+Students that arrive AFTER 8:40am MUST report to the main office for a tardy slip. - 6.
+Written requests are required for early dismissals.
+Students are not permitted to wait outside the office/building for pick-ups.
+Anyone calling for a student dismissal must meet the child in the school office.
+No pickup requests AFTER 2:30pm. - 7.
 A maximum of 10 cumulative lawful absences verified by parental notification may be permitted in a school year.
 All absences beyond 10 days shall require an excuse from a physician or medical provider.